On this page we have information about the curriculum, homework, PE days and useful websites for both parents and children.

 Homework in Year 6

-We expect the children to read aloud to you regularly for 10-15 minutes at least three times a week in order to:
+We expect the children to read aloud to you regularly for 10-15 minutes five times a week in order to:

 * develop their fluency

 * give you the opportunity to explain the meaning of new words

 * to check their understanding by asking them questions.

 We strongly recommend that you read to your child as much as possible preferably a more challenging book that they would not necessarily choose or be able to read themselves to.
 When your child completes a book, they will take a quiz on our Accelerated Reader platform in school to test their knowledge and understanding of what they have read.

 During the term, the children will have the opportunity to become a Reading Champion.
 They will be awarded a certificate for every 10 books they read.
 On the website, we have listed the top 100 recommended books for Year 5 and 6.

 From the 15th September, the children will come home with two homework tasks to be completed by the Friday.
 This will consist of an English and a maths task which consolidates the learning that has taken place in school.
 These will be self-marked in school.